-GRN 101 INTRODUCTORY GERMAN I (4T) 4 credits FORMERLY: GRN 103 the cultures of German-speaking areas.
+GRN 101 INTRODUCTORY GERMAN I (4T) 4 credits

 This course provides an introduction to German.
-Topics include the development of basic communication skills and the acquisition of basic knowledge of
+Topics include the development of basic communication skills and the acquisition of basic knowledge of the cultures of German-speaking areas.

-INTRODUCTORY GERMAN II GRN 102
+GRN 102 INTRODUCTORY GERMAN II